 Whelping is the act of giving birth to puppies

 Pregnancy is probably the easiest part of the entire ordeal if your Dachshund is in optimal health and body condition.
 The nerve-wracking part begins when your female’s body temperature drops and labor is imminent.

-Before labor begins you will want to assemble your whelping kit and have it near your Dachshund’s whelping box.
+Before labor begins you will want to assemble your dachshund pregnancy whelping kit and have it near your Dachshund’s whelping box.
 You can even order a pre-made whelping kit online and have it shipped right to your home or you can assemble your own kit.

 Whelping kit should include: